IS303-Steffen/a07-currency-converter/README.md

 - If an invalid value for a float is entered, you should catch the exception and print out:
     - `<dollar amound> is not a valid number.
 Please try again.`
         - Note, you may or may not run into trouble including the `<dollar amount>` that the user entered in the error message that you print out.
 Figuring that out is one of the little challenges of this assignment.
-    - Then restart gathering inputs from the start.
+    - Then, restart gathering inputs from the start.
+You should continually ask for a dollar amount until a proper one is provided.

 You also need to catch a KeyError exception, which would occur when trying to access the conversion_rates dictionary with an input that doesn’t match a key in the dictionary.
 - If an invalid value for a currency is entered, you should catch the exception and print out:
     -`<entered currency variable> is not a valid currency.
 Please try again.`
-- Then ask the user again to enter a target currency (until a valid target currency is printed).
+- Then ask the user again to enter a target currency (and keep asking until a valid target currency is entered).
     - Note, DO NOT ask the user to enter a dollar amount again in this case.
 Just keep asking them for the target currency.
 You can see the example output for an example of this.

 You should also catch any other exception after the above two.
 Note that this exception handler shouldn’t ever actually trigger when running your program, but it is a good habit to get into to catch anything you weren’t expecting.
 It would also save your program in the event of something incredibly rare occuring, such as your computer running low on memory while the program is running, etc. If this were to trigger, you should print out the Exception, like this: